gkuti/Readers-club/README.md

 This class inherit from the Member class and set some other attributes like institution, subject of interest etc.
 Book class
 ------------
-This class sets a book properties like title, author, isbn and copies available.
+This class sets book properties like title, author, isbn and copies available.
 LibraryOperations class
 ------------
 This class serves as a parent class for the Library and has methods for creating member, removing book, removing member, total member etc.
 Library class
 ------------
-This class inherit from the LibraryOperations class method associated with library operations like creating member, removing book, removing member, total member etc. It set how books are borrowed, shows who borrowed them etc.
+This class inherit from the LibraryOperations class has method associated with library operations like creating member, removing book, removing member, total member etc. It set how books are borrowed and shows who borrowed them etc.
 BookQueueComparator class
 ------------
 This class defines how the borrower queue showed be sorted based on the member type and date of registration.